Two unions join chorus against Canadian Pacific's Norfolk Southern bid

-CHICAGO Two trade unions representing workers at No. 4 U.S. railroad Norfolk Southern Corp (NSC.N) have joined a growing chorus of opposition to an unsolicited bid from Canadian Pacific Railway Ltd (CP.TO), one in an unpublished letter sent to the U.S. rail regulator and the other in an interview with Reuters.
+CHICAGO Jan 8 Two trade unions representing workers at No. 4 U.S. railroad Norfolk Southern Corp have joined a growing chorus of opposition to an unsolicited bid from Canadian Pacific Railway Ltd, one in an unpublished letter sent to the U.S. rail regulator and the other in an interview with Reuters.

 The moves add to a growing list of opponents to any deal, which includes customers of Norfolk Southern and a number of elected U.S. officials.